Debitcards

 Commonwealth Bank is the second largest Australian company on the Australian Stock Exchange and it has the largest network of ATMs in Australia.
 It was set up by the Australian government in 1911 and was only fully privatised in 1996.
 This has influenced the way in which the bank has grown up as it sees itself as a generalist bank that covers the whole of Australia and it still has a relationship Australia Post which allows everyday account holders to deposit money through Post Offices.

 The share trading side of the Commonwealth Bank, Commsec also offers a debit card on a no fee basis.
-This is available for the customers who are prepared to trade securities with Commonwealth Bank’s budget stock broker, the largest retail stock broker in Australia.
+This is available for the customers who are prepared to trade securities with Commonwealth Bank’s budget stock broker.

 Search